SQLi via FilteredRelation column aliases before Django 6.0.2

 Vulnerability Analysis

 CVE-2026-1287 can be exploited with network access, and requires small amount of user privileges.
 This vulnerability is considered to have a low attack complexity.
-The potential impact of an exploit of this vulnerability is considered to have a small impact on confidentiality and integrity, and no impact on availability.
+The potential impact of an exploit of this vulnerability is considered to have a high impact on confidentiality and integrity, and a small impact on availability.

 Timeline